hylang/hy/docs/language/api.rst

 Builtins
 ========

-Hy features a number special forms that are used to help generate correct Python AST.
+Hy features a number of special forms that are used to help generate correct Python AST.
 The following are "special" forms, which may have behavior that's slightly unexpected in some situations.